The People of Belle-Rivière Location

 Belle-Riviere lies in the mountains of Southern Haiti about 75 miles from Port-au-Prince, a four-hour drive which concludes with six miles of unpaved road which prevent access to any vehicle without four-wheel drive.
 Although the center includes two churches, three schools, and a clinic, the population (approximately 6,000) is too scattered and too unstructured to qualify as a "village."
 This agrarian community depends largely on produce, corn, millet, sisal, and charcoal.
 While country living offers some refreshing relief from the congestion of population centers, it comes at the cost of access to economic opportunity and a variety of living essentials.
 The lifestyle of this community stands in stark contrast to a majority of the world population.

 Community Leaders: Despite any lack of political structure, this community is as motivated as any to take advantage of opportunity and guide its own future.
-Experience has proven that no one knows better what is good for the community than the people who live there.
-A group of seven leaders consults opinion, constructs long-range vision, and clarifies priorities.
-Together they match resources with likely solutions and coordinate the steps toward project completion.
+No one knows better what is good for the community than the people who live there.
+Community leaders coordinate with others, clarify priorities, and organize long-range plans.
+Together, we match available resources with likely solutions.

 Laraque: Equally important to this working relationship is Laraque St. Louis, a university educated former school teacher from the city of Jacmel who now works exclusively as an interpreter.
-Although strictly speaking, an "outsider," over the years, Laraque has made countless trips to B-R and has become as much a member of the community as if he had grown up there.
+Although strictly speaking, an "outsider," over the years, Laraque has become a trusted member of the community.